Cmeo97/Autonomous_Car_Controller/README.md

 Once the simulation runs, the car should follow the path defined by cones and stop when people are detected.
 In order to be sure, try to run the simulation more than one time, sometimes it doesn't work.
 Probably due to simulation instabilities.

 ## OpenCV_solution
-the opencv_solution package subscribes to the `/prius/front_camera/image_raw` topic from the prius simulation.
+the opencv_solution package subscribes from the `/prius/front_camera/image_raw` topic from the prius simulation.
 It processes the received images using the OpenCV library and publishes the detections as a ROS topic.
 The opencv_solution is responsible for the detection of people.
 Every time a person is detected, it will put a rectangle on the person in the simulation.
 In the control_solution this will ensure that the car brakes when it is in front of a person.

 ## PCL_solution
-the pcl_solution package subscribes to the `/point_cloud` topic from the prius simulation.
+the pcl_solution package subscribes from the `/point_cloud` topic from the prius simulation.
 The pcl_solution is respensabile of detecting objects.
 It creates a point cloud and detect all kind of objects around the car, in the case of this assignment, predominantly cones but the ambulance is also detected as an object.
 From the raw point cloud, first the floor surface is removed, subsequentially the 'clouds' of points are detected and grouped when they exceed a certain threshold.
 From the pcl_solution, you receive a vector of 'objects' which represents cones.
 The properties of these objects are (with relevance to our scenario), an x-location, an y-location, and a size.
 Everytime an object is detected, it is shown a green block on the point cloud screen.
 Moreover, it sends detections to the control node.